Rahko raises £1.3M seed from Balderton for quantum machine learning tech – TechCrunch

 There remains a problem with the race to create a quantum computer, which is that experiments in this area can be extremely error-prone.
-Rahko is a new UK startup that thinks is can address this problem with what’s known as ‘Quantum machine learning’.
+Rahko is a new U.K. startup that thinks it can address this problem with what’s known as “Quantum machine learning.”

 Leo and Ed were longtime collaborators through their PhDs at University College London.
 They had been working on research in quantum machine learning (QML) with now lead developers Shuxiang Cao and Hongxiang Chen for several years and had been consolidating all their research into a QML platform.